-- During the March 14, 2024, HSB meeting, the HSB approved the suggestion to request the Governance Committee of the HSB, then the full HSB, later in 2024 to consider the elimination of the self-funded active dental PPO plan from HSB Contingency Reserve Policy 210. - Today's presentation and request for approval is the first step in that process-the request of the Governance Committee to approve Policy 210 modifications that would remove the active dental PPO plan from Policy 210. - If approved by the Governance Committee today, this request for approval will go to the full HSB at the December 12, 2024, meeting.
+- During the March 14, 2024, HSB meeting, the HSB approved the suggestion to request the Governance Committee of the HSB, then the full HSB, later in 2024 to consider the elimination of the self-funded active dental PPO plan from HSB Contingency Reserve Policy 210. - The Governance Committee approved the requested action to eliminate the selffunded active dental PPO plan from HSB Contingency Reserve Policy 210 at its December 6, 2024, meeting. - Today's presentation and request for approval is the final step in the process-the request of the full HSB to approve Policy 210 modifications that would remove the active dental PPO plan from Policy 210.